pedrotomas1/spend-mosaic/README.md

    - For backend:
      ```bash
      cd ../backend
-     npm start
+     npm run dev
      ```

 6. **Access the app**:
-   - Open your browser and navigate to `http://localhost:3000` for the frontend.
+   - Open your browser and navigate to `http://localhost:5173` for the frontend.
    - Ensure the backend is running at `http://localhost:5000` or your configured port.

 ## Deployment